fofsinx/OtterAI/README.md

 1. Review your code changes
 2. Add detailed comments
 3. Create a new PR with suggested fixes (coming soon)
+  > This will be a new PR that has the fixes
 4. Link the fix PR to your original PR (coming soon)
+  > This will be a link to the new PR that has the fixes
+5. Create relevant labels for the PR (coming soon)
+  > This will be a list of labels that need to be added to the PR
+6. Create relevant issues for the PR (coming soon)
+  > This will be a list of issues that need to be fixed
+7. Generate a summary of the PR (coming soon)
+  > This will be a summary of the PR and the changes made
+8. Generate feature guide for the PR (coming soon)
+  > This will be a guide for the developer to understand the feature and how to build it
+  > otter will suggest the best way to build the feature and the best practices to follow

 ## 🎓 Default Models by Provider